 We also have many blog posts that walk you through sending SMS messages with various technologies.
 For example, this article shows you how to send an SMS message using Python and Flask, and this article teaches you how to send an SMS message using Node Red.

 With its convenience, ubiquity, and high open rates, SMS is a cornerstone of business communication.
-Because of its frequent use in the business world, all programmers need to be familiar with SMS and how to send an SMS message.

 Now that you've read this guide, I hope you have a basic understanding of SMS and are ready to continue learning more about this communication method that is only growing more important.